 2017-08-30 06:08:19 • ID: 1646

-is an El-Wad Points from the early upper Paleolithic at Kebara/Israel.
+This is an El-Wad Points from the early upper Paleolithic at Kebara/Israel.
 The lower assemblages (E III and E IV) at Kebara are attributed to the Early Ahmarian (sensu: Gilead and Marks) and dated to max.
-45 k.a. cal BP.
+46 k.a. cal BP.

-The Ahmarian industry is characterized by the dominance of bladelets and blades from uni- or bidirectional cores, a high frequencies of pointed blades and flat scrapers, and a lacks of carinated scrapers.
-This tradition can be traced in the southern Levant until the Epipaleolithic.
+The Ahmarian industry is characterized by the dominance of bladelets and blades from uni- or bidirectional cores, a high frequencies of pointed blades and flat scrapers, and low frequency or even a lacks of carinated scrapers.
+This tradition can be traced in the southern Levant until the early Epipaleolithic.

-The main typological categories of the Aurignacian in the Zagros show, together with a clear abundance of bladelet tools, primarily Arjeneh points.
+The main typological categories of the "Aurignacian" in the Zagros - see personal picture in Figure 2-show, together with a clear abundance of bladelet tools, primarily Arjeneh points.
 These points are very similar to the original Font-Yves points.
 Classic Dufour bladelets are also present.